Boston-Crab/CMD-Sudoku/README.md

 ### Current state:

-Thought about and/or prepared ideas/functions for:

-1. Understood short coming of the first attempt
+1. Understood short comings of the first attempt.
-2. Made a plan for a second approach "approach_2.py"
+2. Made a plan for a second approach "approach_2.py".